 Autistic Spectrum Disorder/ Autistic Spectrum Conditions (i.e Asperger’s)

 Attention Deficit Hyperactivity Disorder (ADHD)

-High levels of support: all students are provided with enhanced support throughout the school day and provision can be made for those requiring higher levels of support, either full time or periodically, to enable access to the curriculum and participation in school activities.
+High levels of support: all students are provided with enhanced support throughout the school day and provision can be made for those requiring higher levels of support, either full time or periodically.
+This will enable them to access the curriculum and participate in school activities.

 Placements: education is delivered for 38 weeks of the year.
 190 days per year.